markreha/cloudworkshop/sdk/docs/development/README.md

  12. Click the Save button.
  13. It is also recommended that you install the Postman Chrome Plugin and MySQL Admin Chrome Plugin.

-To build in Eclipse and MAMP:
+To build in Eclipse, Tomcat, and MAMP:
- 1. Install Eclipse EE Neon.
+ 1. Install Eclipse EE.
 Start Eclipse and create a new empty Workspace.
  2. Click on the Servers tab.
 Click on the 'create new server' link.
  3. Select Tomcat 8.5 under the Apache section.
 Click the Next button.
  4. Click the Browse button and navigate to the root directory of the Tomcat installation.
 Click the Next button.
  5. Click the Finish button.
 The new Tomcat server should be listed in the Servers tab.
  6. Click the Start icon to validate that the Tomcat server starts and runs without errors.
  7. Start MySQL Workbench and connect MySQL Workbench to your local MySQL database to ensure that you can connect to the database.

+To build in Eclipse, Jetty, and MAMP:
+ 1. Install Eclipse EE.
+Start Eclipse and create a new empty Workspace.
+ 2. Go to Eclipse Marketplace, search for Jetty, and install the Eclipse Jetty plugin.
+ 3. Setup Run Configuration in Eclipse:
+* Set Project to local Eclipse Project
+* Scan for WebApp Folder, select WebContent option
+* Set context to /cloudservices
+* Under Options select the option to use the external Jetty runtime
+* Under Environment set a variable JVM variable -Djetty.come=[path to your Jetty install]
+* Under Dependencies uncheck all the Tomcat librarires
+* Under Classpath add a Classpath entry to config/dev directory to pick up config.properties, web.xml, and log4j.xml configuration files
+* Click the Run menu to run Jetty
+4. Start MySQL Workbench and connect MySQL Workbench to your local MySQL database to ensure that you can connect to the database.

 Setup your PHP Development Environment
 --------------------
 It is recommended to use the Cloud based Codenvy IDE as your development environment.
 This saves you from all the time and complexity of setting up Eclipse and MAMP in your local environment.
 However, if you wish, the Template and Reference apps have been built and validated in both the Codenvy IDE and Eclipse IDE so you are also free to setup a local development environment using Eclipse, and MAMP.
 You will also want to reference the [Cloud Setup Notes](Cloud%20Setup%20Notes.txt) in the SDK.